pranavramesh123/mail_trying/README.md

 im working at design improvment, adaptivity and security of user mails and personal information.

 2.11.17 Added practile animations to main window via Practile.js.
 Animations are stable(40-60fps).
-7.11.17 Created CSS3 preloader and added to a site/
+7.11.17 Created CSS3 preloader and added to a site 30.11.17 Updated CSS3: added vendor prefixes that allows to normally use it in Opera/FireFox/Safari